elestyle/elepay_flutter/README.md

 ## Requirement

-This plugin requires Flutter 2.6.0 and above.
+This plugin requires Flutter 1.12.0 with Dart SDK 2.6.0 and above.

 ## Setup